yanghengtang/tp/docs/UserGuide.md

 ### Deleting a prescription from an appointment : `delete_tag_a`

-You can delete a prescription from an appointment within the system.
+Allows you to delete a prescription from an appointment in the system.

 Format: `delete_tag_a INDEX [t\PRESCRIPTION]`